-3.5.3 Area Search - once transitioning into the predefined search area via the entry/exit route, the air vehicle shall autonomously search for specific targets of interest.
+- 3.5.3.
+Area Search once transitioning into the predefined search area via the entry/exit route, the air vehicle shall autonomously search for specific targets of interest.
 Air vehicles may search the area at any altitude between 100 and 750 ft MSL.
 Targets will be distributed throughout the search area.
-Competitors shall record the characteristics (location, shape, color, orientation, alpha, alpha color) of all observed targets on a target data sheet (and/or in electronic form) and provide this data to the judges at completion of the mission.
+Competitors shall record the characteristics (location, shape, color, orientation, alpha, alpha color) of all observed targets on a target data sheet (and/or in electronic form) and provide this data to the judges at completion of the mission. - 3.5.3.1.
 While executing the search mission, the team will be provided with a new search area (within the existing no fly zone boundaries) allowing you to locate "pop-up" targets.
-There will be a minimum of 200 ft margin between the search area and the no fly zone boundary.

-3.5.4 Landing - Landing shall be performed completely within the designated takeoff/landing area.
+The "pop-up" target will be in the form of a human engaged in an activity of interest. - 3.5.3.2.
+There will be a minimum of 200 ft margin between the search area and the no fly zone boundary. - 3.5.4.
+Landing Landing shall be performed completely within the designated takeoff/landing area.
 Transition to manual control is permitted for landing.
 Extra credit and a cash award will be provided for autonomous landing.
 Control in landing will be graded.
-Mission completion is when the air vehicle motion ceases, engine is shutdown, and the mission data sheet and imagery have been provided to the judges.

-3.5.5 Total Mission Time - Total mission time is the time from declaration of mission start from the judges and permission to turn on transmitters until the vehicle has safely landed, transmitters are shut off, and mission data sheet (or spread sheet) is handed to the judges.
+Mission completion is when the air vehicle motion ceases, engine is shutdown, and the target data sheet and imagery have been provided to the judges. - 3.5.5.
+Total Mission Time Total mission time is the time from declaration of mission start from the judges and permission to turn on transmitters until the vehicle has safely landed, transmitters are shut off, and target data sheet (or spread sheet) is handed to the judges.
 Accuracy of results and time required to submit results will be measured.
 Missions completed between 20 and 40 minutes will receive some bonus points for each minute less than 40 minutes (must land vehicle, crashed and/or terminations do not earn bonus points); however, no additional points will be awarded for mission times less than 20 minutes.
 Significant points will be deducted for each minute over 40 minutes mission time, up to 60 minutes total where it is mandatory to turn in results.
 It should also be noted that each team will be given 40 minutes time to set up equipment prior to the beginning of the mission.
 After 40 minutes, the judges may declare mission start, regardless of the team's readiness to launch the mission.

-3.5.6 Actionable intelligence.
-Extra credit will be given for providing complete and accurate information (actionable intelligence) during flight: once that information is provided, it cannot be modified later.
-Actionable intelligence is all six target characteristics (shape, background color, alphanumeric, alphanumeric color, orientation, and location) provided at that time and recorded on the target data sheet.
-This will not be considered to be actionable intelligence unless designated as such.
-Credit for actionable intelligence will only be given for one target.4.0 General Requirements
+If 40 minutes has elapsed and the air vehicle has not achieved flight, the mission will be terminated. - 3.5.6.
+"Real time" actionable intelligence.
+Extra credit will be given for providing complete and accurate information (actionable intelligence) during flight within the search area: once that information is provided, it cannot be modified later.
+Intelligence is actionable only if all six target characteristics (shape, background color, alphanumeric, alphanumeric color, orientation, and location) provided at that time and recorded on the target data sheet is correct.
+This will not be considered to be "real time" intelligence unless designated as such.
+Credit for "real time" actionable intelligence will only be given for one target. - 3.5.7.
+Simulated Remote Information Center (SRIC).
+Prior to the takeoff, the position of an SRIC will be provided.
+Extra credit and a cash award will be given if the appropriate data is relayed from the SRIC to the ground station via the air vehicle.

-Parameter Threshold Objective Autonomy During way point navigation and area search.
-All phases of flight, including takeoff and landing Imagery Identify any two target characteristics (shape, background color, orientation, alphanumeric, and alphanumeric color) Identify all five target characteristics Target Location Determine target location ddd.mm.ssss within 250 ft Determine target location within 50 ft Mission time(1) Less than 40 minutes total Imagery/location/identification provided at mission conclusion 20 minutes Imagery/location/identification provided in real time Operational Availability (A 0) Complete 50% of missions within original tasking window (no more than one time out) (2) Complete 100% of missions within original tasking window (no time outs used) In-flight re-tasking Add a fly to way point Adjust search area
+4. General Requirements.